alpinedatalabs/demos/README.markdown

 __USFullCensus__

-1% sample of census data
-Frequency chart and correlations, decision tree on marital status by demographics, regression on income by demographics, clusters based on demographics
+1% sample of census data.
+Frequency chart and correlations, decision tree on marital status by demographics, regression on income by demographics, clusters based on demographics.

 _Size:_ millions of rows, runs in ~10 minutes

 __ForestCover__ (

-Ecological data for US forests (classic test dataset) Box plots on elevation, clustering on environmental factors, regression and decision tree to predict type of forest based on environmental factors
+Ecological data for US forests (classic test dataset) Box plots on elevation, clustering on environmental factors, regression and decision tree to predict type of forest based on environmental factors.

 _Size:_ half a million rows, runs in ~30 minutes